rustyrussell/million-channels-project/README.md

        `cd devtools`

-       `./create-gossipstore --verbose --scidfile /path/to/scidSatoshis.csv -i /path/to/gossip -o ~/path/to/.lightning-datadir`
+       `./create-gossipstore --verbose 100000 -i /path/to/gossip -o ~/path/to/.lightning-datadir`

 4. Change regtest halving constant (consensus.nSubsidyHalvingInterval) in bitcoin/src/chainparams.cpp from 150 to 21000000.
 Then, ./configure and make bitcoin.